TCU vs. Colorado: Odds, spread, over/under - September 2

 TCU vs. Colorado: Odds, spread, over/under and other Vegas lines - September 2

-The Colorado Buffaloes (0-0) will look to upset the No. 17 TCU Horned Frogs (0-0) on Saturday, September 2, 2023 at Amon G. Carter Stadium.
-The Horned Frogs are without a doubt the favorites in this one, with the spread sitting at 20.5 points.
-An over/under of 64 points has been set for the contest.
+The No. 17 TCU Horned Frogs (0-0) face the Colorado Buffaloes (0-0) on Saturday, September 2, 2023 at Amon G. Carter Stadium.
+The Horned Frogs are without a doubt the favorites in this one, with the spread posted at 20.5 points.
+The over/under for the contest is 64 points.

-In this article, you can see odds and spreads for the TCU vs. Colorado matchup across multiple sportsbooks.

 TCU vs. Colorado Game Info